Greater Sage-Grouse phaios subspecies

 Recovery Strategies :

-Name National Recovery Strategy for the Greater Sage-Grouse phaios subspecies (Centrocercus urophasianus phaios)
+Name Recovery Strategy for the Greater Sage-Grouse phaios subspecies (Centrocercus urophasianus phaios) in Canada

 PLEASE NOTE: Not all COSEWIC reports are currently available on the SARA Public Registry.
 Most of the reports not yet available are status reports for species assessed by COSEWIC prior to May 2002.
 Other COSEWIC reports not yet available may include those species assessed as Extinct, Data Deficient or Not at Risk.
 In the meantime, they are available on request from the COSEWIC Secretariat.